Mini-symposiums

 MS1: Functional analysis in interdisciplinary applications

-Mini-symposium will be organized in the framework of the Sixth International Conference on Analysis and Applied Mathematics (ICAAM 2022).
+Mini-symposium will be organized in the framework of the Eigth International Conference on Analysis and Applied Mathematics (ICAAM 2026).

 Organizers: